a23labs/pyexcel-docker/README.md

-#H1 PyExcel-Docker
 PyExcel-Docker is a docker version of the popular [PyExcel] (https://github.com/pyexcel/pyexcel).

-#H2 Assumptions
+ Assumptions include:
 1. You are proficient in Python
 2. You know what Docker is and have used it before.
 3. You have used PyExcel.

-#H3 How to use PyExcel-Docker
+ How to use PyExcel-Docker
 1. Go to the docker hub and pull the Docker image.
 2. Run the image in your preferred environment by using the following command.